enspirit/finitio/README.md

 ## Contributing

 Please join the [google
-group](https://groups.google.com/forum/#!forum/q-data-lang) for questions and for discussing about Finitio.
+group](https://groups.google.com/d/forum/finitio) for questions and discussions about Finitio.

 We also welcome pull-requests with cucumber features demonstrating use cases and suggesting new features!
 Especially welcome if an implementation already